No Way Out (2006): Storylines

 The event featured seven professional wrestling matches with outcomes predetermined by WWE script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during and after the event.

 The main feud heading into No Way Out was between Kurt Angle and The Undertaker, with the two battling over the World Heavyweight Championship.
 At the previous pay-per-view, Royal Rumble, Angle defeated Mark Henry to retain the World Heavyweight Championship.
-When the match was over, Undertaker came out and issued a challenge to Angle for the World Heavyweight Championship.
+When the match was over, The Undertaker came out and issued a challenge to Angle for the World Heavyweight Championship.
 On the February 3 episode of SmackDown!, Angle accepted his offer and the match at No Way Out was made official.
-The next week on SmackDown!, Undertaker defeated Henry by disqualification after MNM, along with Daivari, came out and attacked Undertaker.
-After the match, MNM, Henry, and Daivari attacked Undertaker until Angle came out and made the save.
+The next week on SmackDown!, The Undertaker defeated Henry by disqualification after MNM, along with Daivari, came out and attacked Undertaker.
+After the match, MNM, Henry, and Daivari attacked The Undertaker until Angle came out and made the save.
 SmackDown!
-General Manager Theodore Long then announced that Undertaker and Angle would face off against Henry and MNM in a 3-on-2 Handicap match next week.
-On the February 17 episode of SmackDown!, Undertaker and Angle defeated MNM and Henry after Angle forced Johnny Nitro to submit to the Ankle lock.
+General Manager Theodore Long then announced that The Undertaker and Angle would face off against Henry and MNM in a 3-on-2 Handicap match next week.
+On the February 17 episode of SmackDown!, The Undertaker and Angle defeated MNM and Henry after Angle forced Johnny Nitro to submit to the Ankle lock.